certifaction/cli/README.md

 >```
 >
 >#### Description
->Download document from digital archive and then decrypts it.
+>Downloads document from the digital archive and then decrypts it.

 ### Checking the health of the API and its dependencies